Welltory is the Ultimate HRV App

-The critical point here is that it is more important to look at each system (sympathetic and parasympathetic) separately rather than in tandem.
-This is because, when one system is working powerfully for any reason, it may seem that the second isn’t working, which isn’t the case.
-And knowing which systems in your body are active can still give us information about how much stress the body is under, and how well it’s coping with pressure.
+The critical point here is that it is more important to look at each system (sympathetic and parasympathetic) separately rather than in a tandem.
+When one system is working powerfully, it may seem that the second system isn’t working, which isn’t exactly the case.
+Knowing which systems in your body are active can give us information about how much stress your body is under and how well it’s coping with pressure.

 HRV interpretation isn’t a one-size-fits-all science.
 It varies widely from one individual to the next, and depends on many different factors: time of day, the way your nervous system typically responds to stressful situations, and much more.

-So, what is a good HRV and what are heart rate variability normal values? – the question you are probably interested in after understanding how it can help and how you can measure HRV.
+So, what is a good HRV and what are heart rate variability normal values? – the question you are probably interested in after understanding how HRV can help you look after your body and how you can measure it.